notmyst33d/UnityThings/README.md

 If you need CLI usage for a certain thing, just run it

+My UnityPy fork is required to run these tools: https://github.com/notmyst33d/UnityPy

 ## patch_graphics_api.py
 Can be used to patch graphics APIs in `globalgamemanagers`, however this will break the game if it uses shaders, if you have a replacement shaders then you can use `patch_shader.py` to replace them